eGax/TrenchBroom_xtras_plus/README.md

 # **TrenchBroom xtras plus**
 ### My experimental game support profiles and works.

-These work only with TrenchBroom 2024.1 release version or newer releases which can include dev builds to function properly.
+These are written for TB GameConfig syntax version 9, meant to be used with TrenchBroom 2024.2 or newer releases to function as intended.

-- For my Arch Linux and Arch based, Manjaro, etc based distro fellows you can install TrenchBroom current releaae with [trenchbroom-bin AUR](https://aur.archlinux.org/packages/trenchbroom-bin) I co-maintain.
+- For my Arch Linux and Arch based, Manjaro, etc based distro fellows you can install TrenchBroom current release with [trenchbroom-bin AUR](https://aur.archlinux.org/packages/trenchbroom-bin) I co-maintain.
 OR the dev build I maintain here: [trenchbroom-git AUR](https://aur.archlinux.org/packages/trenchbroom-git)

 #### Committed game profile so far :